malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 (WORK IN PROGRESS: This is a re-work that will replace the existing [[A Theory of the Human Mind]] page)

 This page outlines a working theory behind the computational aspects of consciousness, including its external and internal behaviours, and explains why consciousness evolved in order to support high-level thought.
-It is shown that the content of conscious experience is governed by a representational 'state model' that explains the majority of the phenomena of consciousness.
+It is shown that the content of conscious experience is governed by a representational 'state model' and a particular kind of processing loop, that explains the majority of the phenomena of consciousness.
 It provides a framework within which consciousness could be emulated, and which may prove to be the basis for artificial general intelligence.
 Finally, an investigation of the gaps remaining in our understanding is covered.

 # Introduction
-tbd.

-The "Hard Problem of Consciousness" (Chalmers) has been a conundrum for many centuries.
+The question of consciousness has been a conundrum for many centuries.
 In modern times, disciplines as varied as philosophy, neuroscience, physics, and computer science all discuss the topic.
+The problem of explaining consciousness is often divided into an "easy problem" and a "hard problem".
+The "easy problem" is to explain the underlying mechanisms behind the functions of learning, reasoning, remembering, perceptual discrimination.
+The "hard problem" of consciousness is to explain why those functions are accompanied by experience?
+[Chalmers1995]

-There are many theories out there, all focusing on different aspects and coming from different perspectives (eg: philosophy vs. neuroscience vs. AI).
-They all provide some pieces of the puzzle.
+There are many theories out there.
+Each focusing on a particular subset of the problem and coming from different perspectives (eg: philosophy vs. neuroscience vs. AI).
+In general they all provide some pieces of the puzzle.
 For example:
 * Tononi: partial mechanism for measurement, but not complete: doesn't define sufficiency.
 * AST: introduces how important the model is.
-** the work here can be seen as building on AST, although I reached many of the same conclusions independently.
 * Higher-order Thought Theory [Rosenthal2011][Rosenthal2005][Gennaro 1996][Gennaro2012] suggests that the brain uses high-level abstract representations of objects within conscious thought
 * Chalmers: explains how the problem is split into a mechanical/computational problem that is comparatively easy, while the Hard problem remains a philosophical question because we don't have any possible physical explanation.
 Consequently many metaphysical explanations have been suggested.
+* tbd.
+Dennet.

 Many existing theories avoid the actual questions of how and why we have phenomenal experience.
 This theory is different.
 My goal is to answer the most difficult question, and the theory here is the closest that I have got to that goal so far.

+tbd.
 My theory can be seen as an application and extension of AST and Higher-order Thought Theory.
 My theory can also be seen as a sufficient explanation of the underlying mechanisms that explains why many neuroscience researchers believe that consciousness is just an entirely passive after-the-fact summation of events [Halligan2017].

 The theories here have been developed by considering our current understanding of neuroscience, the characteristics of biological and artificial neural networks, and through introspection.
 While the theory uses the human mind as the primary example, it is focused on the theoretical fundamental architectures of consciousness irrespective of whether that is in the form of a human biological consciousness, or some other alien mechanical consciousness.